pop-os/docs/docs/Getting-Started/Create-bootable-media/bootable-usb-using-linux.md

 ![Select Media](/images/create-bootable-usb-linux/select-media.png)

-6. Enter your system password if prompted; then wait for the installation to complete.
+6. Enter your system password if prompted, then wait for the installation to complete.

 ![Flashing Process](/images/create-bootable-usb-linux/flashing-process.png)